-Let's sort it out 👇
+Let's figure it out 👇

 🔍 What is cryotherapy?

-🧊 What is ice bath?
+🧊 What is an ice bath?

 🧠 Body and brain – what happens in both?